launchdarkly/api-client-python/README.md

 > ### Rate limiting and SDKs
 >
 > LaunchDarkly SDKs are never rate limited and do not use the API endpoints defined here.
 LaunchDarkly uses a different set of approaches, including streaming/server-sent events and a global CDN, to ensure availability to the routes used by LaunchDarkly SDKs.
->
-> The client-side ID is safe to embed in untrusted contexts.
-It's designed for use in client-side JavaScript.

 ### Global rate limits